dixiPro/magicpro/Readme.md

 #### 2025-12-25

+The first website on MagicPRO-laravel has been launched.

 Multilingual version has been implemented

 Installation bugs have been fixed

+Livewire was fixed.

 #### 2025-12-05

+The MagicPro-based site has been built; we are currently testing.

 The site can now run in static mode.
 Performance increased significantly.
 A crawler was added that visits pages and generates static HTML files.
 As a result, Nginx serves an HTML file if it exists, otherwise routing takes over.

 A file manager was added, including editing of JS and CSS files with formatters.

-Livewire was fixed and can now be used directly inside the system.

 A Setup section was added to the admin panel.
 All constants are being moved into a single file (work in progress).

-Database export to a file is implemented.

-The MagicPro-based site magalif.ru has been built; we are currently testing new.magalif.ru.

 Filament has been added to the Magalif site.